Nimble was on Dragons' Den!

 I negotiated a bit and eventually accepted the combined offer from Dragons.

-I hope that you enjoyed watching the show and have picked up a thing or two from my experience as an entrepreneur.
+I still can’t believe that I got three bloody offers, one after the other, even after a sticky interrogation!I hope you enjoyed watching the show and have picked up a thing or two from my experience as an entrepreneur.

-Von (a.k.a.
+-Von (a.k.a.
 Mr Nimble) x